 Linux is a prevalent operating system among security researchers and network administrators.
-It is very similar to Windows and Mac OS, but it is way much faster and flexible.
-This is the reason why most companies use Linux OS in their servers and apps.
+It is very similar to Windows and Mac OS but much faster and more flexible.
+This is why most companies use Linux OS in their servers and apps.

 Many of Them also recommend Linux for programming and web development.
-However, Linux is not very user-friendly, and that why people prefer to use Linux Distros.
+However, Linux is not very user friendly, and that is why people prefer to use Linux Distros.

-These Linux Distros are great overall packages in terms of features and user interface.
+These Linux Distros are great overall package features and user interface.
 There are distros for all kinds of stuff.
 E.g., programming, web developing, gaming, hacking centric, machine learning, normal user Distro, etc.

 The Elementary OS is a very smartly designed Linux distro.
 It is probably one of the best in terms of looks.
 The latest version of this OS is Loki; it has its own application installer user interface called AppCenter.

-You can add different software on your machine using the AppCenter seamlessly.
+You can add different software to your machine using AppCenter seamlessly.
 Also, it comes with an excellent desktop environment known as Pantheon, which is mainly based on Gnome.
 However, the only flaw about the Elementary OS is that it does not have enough preinstalled apps.

 The Debian GNU/Linux distro is one of the best Linux OS.
-It is also known as the developer’s operating system because it provides a huge number of packages.
+It is also known as the developer’s operating system because it provides many packages.
 You can also find tutorials to gain better control over this OS.

 It performs great with all machines when it comes to stability.
 It plays a good role in that too.
-However, if you are new to Linux, Debian isn’t the right choice to start with, as it can get complicated.
+However, if you are new to Linux, Debian isn’t the right choice, as it can get complicated.

 This is a polished version of the earlier known SUSE Linux distro.
 It especially focuses on developers and system administrators.
 As a result, it holds an amazing security system with strict protocols.
 It also allows you to create your own version of the OS.